Information for suppliers about Payment Cards

 The Payment Card has expired

-The Payment Card is generally valid for only four days from the date it was issued.
+The Payment Card is generally valid for only 3 days.
 Advise the customer to call or visit Work and Income.

 For more information